Xinok/XSort/README.md

 **Implementation**

 I wrote a proper implementation from scratch for D. I used [TimSort.java](http://cr.openjdk.java.net/~martin/webrevs/openjdk7/timsort/raw_files/new/src/share/classes/java/util/TimSort.java) for Android as a reference.
 Major differences include the use of static functions, slicing, and the way in which many components were implemented.

-Only some small parts were copied as is (constants, minRunLength, ensureCapacity).
+This module was revised and incorporated as the stable sorting algorithm in Phobos, the standard library of the D programming language.
+I will continue to maintain this implementation independently of Phobos.

 ----------